jdanene/KafkaWatcher/src/test/java/README.md

-Testing is not complete, but the proof of concept KafkaWatcher is.
+Testing is not complete, but the proof of concept KafkaWatcher is in the main code.